denzelrenner/LIFE4136-Group1-Rotation2/README.md

  2. Select `Protein BLAST`

- 3. Input the protein sequence for the g10577 reference proteins sequences into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page
+ 3. Input the protein sequence for the g10577 reference protein sequence into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page

  4. Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their NCBI dataset accession code (i.e `XP_018447019.1`) in the blastp results page

  5. Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g10577_homologs.fasta` fasta file

- 6. The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the homolog files in fasta format.
+ 6. The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the `g10577_homologs.fasta` in fasta format.
 Note that we also searched for homologs in the model species Arabidopsis thaliana on the TAIR website, but for g10577 the identified homolog did not make biological sense when investigated further through multiple sequence allignments and the literature cited in the `Domain Identification` section of this analysis so we did not include that protein as a homolog.

-The accession codes for the homologs used in subsequent steps of the analysis is outlined below:
+The accession codes for the homologs used in subsequent steps of the analysis are outlined below:
 | Homolog | Accession Code |
 |--------|------------------|
 ||CAA7027704.1|